samanth4caballer0/pallet_detector_perceptor/README.md

 # Overview

-Detector of some target, such as:
+ROS "front-end" for object/marker detectors such as:

 - Lidar reflector marker
-- AR/QR tag (not implemented)
+- AR tag
 - Lidar geometric pattern, such as a v-marker (not implemented)
 - Point cloud geometric pattern, such as a pallet (not implemented)